 Here are the right steps to follow so that you can leave the UAE correctly and skip unexpected fines or legal complications down the line.

 To avoid the hassle and debts, some people may choose to jump on a plane with the intention of never coming back.
 But this is neither a prudent nor an ethical option as they could be blacklisted from re-entering the country for years to come.

-Start researching agents and market prices one year before leaving.
+Start searching for real estate agents and market prices one year before leaving.
 Nearer to the move date, you will need to decide other things, such as whether you’re going to sell your furniture or ship it; the same with your car if you own one.
 You’ll need six weeks to clear your mortgage if you have one, get a no-objection certificate and transfer the title deed to receive your final payment.

 If so, you’ll need to check quarantine laws, organize pet passports, vaccinations and find out export costs.
 If they’re staying in the UAE, you’ll need to find them a suitable home.

 Check your end of service gratuity and benefits.

 Check what visas you’ll need in the country you’re moving to.

 Make sure you give her one month notice.
 What you need to know about sponsoring a maid

 Keep all documentation after paying off your loans and take them with you for a smooth exit.
 Ensure that you get your post-dated cheques back.
 Crosscheck utility contracts, loans, credit card bills, mobile and Internet service providers and medical fees with your Internet banking records.
 Confirm that all standing orders have been canceled, parking fines have been paid and car loans have been settled.
 Remember that, once paid, it can take up to two weeks for some debts to have officially cleared.